Is Very Hot Water Bad for Your Throat?

 Frequently asked questions

-Can very hot water irritate your mouth or throat?
+Can very hot water irritate your throat?

-Is warm water a better option?
+Is warm water still soothing?

 Related articles